webexpress-framework/WebExpress/doc/development_guide.md

 |ApplicationManager          |An application is the logical combination of functionalities into an application system.
 |EventManager                |Manages and triggers events triggered by specific actions in the system.
 |JobManager                  |Jobs can be used for cyclic processing of tasks.
-|ResponseManager             |Represent HTML pages that are returned with a StatusCode other than 200.
+|StatusPageManager           |Represent HTML pages that are returned with a StatusCode other than 200.
+|AssetManager                |Assets like static java script files are delivered by `WebExpress`.
 |ResourceManager             |Resources are contents that are delivered by `WebExpress`.
 These include, for example, websites that consist of HTML source code, arbitrary files (e.g. css, JavaScript, images) and REST interfaces, which are mainly used for communication via HTTP(S) with (other) systems.
 |ThemeManager                |Provides color and layout schemes for customizing applications.
 |FragmentManager             |Are program parts that are integrated into defined areas of pages.
 The components extend the functionality or appearance of the page.